thecodrr/docgen/docs/features/markdown.md

 You can use [GitHub style shortcodes](https://emojipedia.org/shortcodes/) for emojis.

-This means you can write `:bell:` and Doctave will render is as :bell:.
+This means you can write `:bell:` and Docgen will render is as :bell:.
 These work particularly well with callouts (see below):

 {% info :zap:  I want your attention %}